-On behalf of the SEC, Securities Attorney Russell Weigel investigated many broker dealers, including bank broker dealers, investment advisers, and investment companies.
+On behalf of the SEC, our securities attorney investigated many broker dealers, including bank broker dealers, investment advisers, and investment companies.
 Having been inside the regulator, we know well that every securities industry organization registered with a state or federal securities regulator is a potential deep pocket target for a plaintiff’s attorney or an opportunity for government publicity at the firm’s expense.
-On behalf of the SEC, Mr. Weigel has sued numerous investment advisers, for example, for non-compliant performance advertising, record keeping, and disclosure violations.
+On behalf of the SEC, our securities attorney and staff have sued numerous investment advisers, for example, for non-compliant performance advertising, record keeping, and disclosure violations.
 Such actions can result in, among other sanctions, license revocations, suspensions and large fines in addition to substantial or total loss of customer business and industry unemployability.

 With SEC-registered investment company and investment adviser clients being audited by regulators on a profile basis, we recommend that our clients perform periodic internal compliance reviews and corporate investigations to detect and cure problems before they can damage the firm or harm any investor.
 Such reviews should be performed by an attorney familiar with litigation risks and SEC and SRO rules, experience that we possess.
 Typically, the legal review process is designed to eliminate major liabilities and may focus on the firm’s policies, procedures and actual practice of supervisory functions, client agreements, advertising and marketing, order execution, record keeping, and customer complaint handling policies and procedures.
 Legal reviews may be supplemented with analytical support from an experienced accountant or securities analyst in identifying minor liabilities such as books and records deficiencies.
 We often work with former SEC examiners and accountants personally known to us who can provide such supplemental assistance.